Rocky Mountain spotted fever

 • Incubation period: 2-14 days.

-• In the area of the inoculation site a partly ulcerated, possibly encrusted papule appears.
+• At the site of inoculation, a partly ulcerated, possibly crusted papule appears.

-• Maculopapular exanthema (initial at wrists and ankles).
+• Maculopapular exanthema (initially on wrists and ankles).

 • Lice infestation.